phamkhacquang/MagicExcel/README.md

 - `bool` also accepts integers: `0` is `false`, any non-zero value is `true`
 - enums are parsed by name, case-insensitively
-- arrays are comma-separated inside one cell
 - arrays are separated by comma, semicolon, or newlines inside one cell
 - if multiple spreadsheets contain the same sheet name, only the first one is used

 ## Runtime usage